huihanlhh/huihanlhh.github.io/_pages/about.md

 Research
 ======
 My research focuses on training and evaluating language models for robust generalization.
-As of now, I am especially interested in the low-confidence domain or distribution, *i.e.* the long-tail distribution.
-My broad research goal involves two key objectives: (1) understanding the impact of data frequency on model memorization and generalization, and (2) developing methods for detecting and generating long-tail data to enhance model performance across diverse scenarios.
+As of now, I am especially interested in attributing LM performance to pretraining data.
+My broad research goal involves two key objectives: (1) understanding the impact of data frequency on model learning, especially in the low-confidence domain or distribution, *i.e.* the long-tail distribution; (2) developing methods for detecting and generating long-tail data to enhance model performance across diverse scenarios.
 A full list of my publications is in [this link](https://huihanlhh.github.io/publications/).

 News
 ======